 Illinois Breaded Chicken Salmonella Outbreak

 The patients reported eating a variety of breaded chicken products sold at multiple stores.
-So far, one product has been confirmed to contain the outbreak strain of Salmonella Enetriditis – Kirkwood Chicken Cordon Bleu.
+So far, two product has been confirmed to contain the outbreak strain of Salmonella Enetriditis – Kirkwood Chicken Cordon Bleu and Kirkwood Chicken Broccoli and Cheese.
 Kirkwood products are sold at ALDI stores.

-Investigating the outbreak, Minnesota Agriculture Department investigators bought several items and tested them.
-They found the outbreak strain in two samples of Kirkwood’s Chicken Cordon Bleu.
-These items have not been recalled and are still being sold at ALDI stores.
-At least some of them are made by Serenade Foods in Milford, IN, according to product label information.
+While investigating the outbreak in June, Minnesota Agriculture Department investigators bought several items and tested them.
+They found the outbreak strain in a sample of Kirkwood’s Chicken Cordon Bleu.
+However, these items were not recalled and continued to be sold at ALDI stores until August 9, 2021 when Serenade Foods of Milford, IN issued a recall.

 The U.S. Department of Agriculture’s Food Safety and Inspection Service (USDA FSIS) said it needs more information before it can request a recall from the company.
 This information would include purchase documentation and shopper records, the agency said.
-USDA-FSIS has issued a “Public Health Alert” for all frozen, stuffed, breaded chicken products.
+USDA-FSIS issued a “Public Health Alert” for all frozen, stuffed, breaded chicken products without mentioning brand names on June 2, 2021.
+On August 9, 2021, Serenade Foods issued a recall for frozen, breaded, chicken products made at its Milford, IN facility and sold under the brand names Kirkwood, Milford Valley and Dutch Farms.

-Six years ago, two people in Illinois were part of seven-state Salmonella outbreak linked to Barber frozen, stuffed breaded chicken.
+This is not the first time Salmonella illnesses in Illinois have been linked to this type of product.
+Six years ago, two people in Illinois were part of a seven-state Salmonella outbreak linked to Barber frozen, stuffed breaded chicken.

 Severe Salmonella Symptoms

-With a hospitalization rate that is three times the average, the people sickened in this outbreak are experiencing severe infections.
+With a hospitalization rate that is twice the average, the people sickened in this outbreak are experiencing severe infections.
 If you have eaten a Kirkwood chicken cordon bleu or other stuffed, breaded chicken entrée and develop any of the following severe Salmonella symptoms, see a doctor right away.

 - Diarrhea that lasts more than three days that isn’t improving